mschae16/byob/documentation/PATCH-ship.md

 ***

 ## Requires authentication
 This endpoint requires the user to have submitted their email and app name.
-In order to post to the database, the user must have an email issued by Turing School of Software and Design ending in `@turing.io`.
+In order to patch to the database, the user must have an email issued by Turing School of Software and Design ending in `@turing.io`.
 This will create a JSON Web Token with administrative access that will be used to authenticate the user.

 ***